|

 bottlenecks in Denver", and building the elevated freeway

-from Pecos to Peoria, and from Sheridan east all the way to
+freeway with I-70 from Sheridan Blvd east all the way to Colfax Ave.
+At

 7 was renumbered as an extension of SH 72 to avoid